 This was the first flight hardware launched in space from Thales Alenia Space in the UK.

 Moreover, It is responsible for the Broadband Radiometer, a spaceborne instrument developed as part of ESA’s ‘EarthCARE’ program, which will help scientists better understand and monitor climate change.
 Thales Alenia Space in the UK is also making a major contribution to the Spacebus NEO telecommunications satellite platform.

 Thales Alenia Space in the UK provides the Propulsion Centre of Competence for the whole of Thales Alenia Space.
 With engineering design teams in Harwell and state-of-the-art 550m² clean room facilities in Belfast, a demonstration of the world-class industrial capabilities of Thales, propulsion modules for the Spacebus NEO satellite platform are designed in Harwell and assembled in Belfast before being transported to the Thales Alenia Space integration facilities in Cannes.

-In 2017, the UK Space Agency selected Thales Alenia Space in the UK for the assembly, integration and test for MicroCarb; a joint UK-French satellite mission scheduled for launch in 2020, to monitor source and sinks of carbon and in 2018, the company was awarded the assembly Integration and testing (AIT) and avionics test for PLATO, an ESA science programme for a mission planned in 2026.
+In 2017, the UK Space Agency selected Thales Alenia Space in the UK for the assembly, integration and test for MicroCarb; a joint UK-French satellite mission, to monitor source and sinks of carbon and in 2018, the company was awarded the assembly Integration and testing (AIT) and avionics test for PLATO, an ESA science programme for a mission planned in 2026.